-Anyway, in this case, as I said, blanching means removing the brown, rough skin of the nut to reveal the smoother, more mildly flavored, and lighter colored meat inside (this is starting to sound like a racist allegory – IT IS NOT.).
+Anyway, in this case, as I said, blanching means removing the rough skin of the nut to reveal the smoother, more mildly flavored meat inside.

 Blanching almonds is easy to do: you boil the almonds for a short period of time – about a minute – to loosen the skins enough to remove.
 The cooking time is not long enough to soften the almonds; it is just enough to separate the skins from the meat.